LibrariesHacked/library-carpentry/introduction-to-data/answers.md

 1. Within Excel go back to the main data worksheet.
 2. Add a new Column called Year.
 3. In Excel, the **'YEAR()'** function within a formula extracts the year part from a date.
-However, we don't have valid dates, we have data as a year and month in column B ('2008-04').
+However, we don't have valid dates, in column B we have a 'sortof' date as a year and month ('2008-04').
 We can write a formula that will convert that data into a full date (e.g. '2008-04-01'), and then extract the year.
 In the first data row of your new column enter the formula: **=YEAR(CONCATENATE(B2,"-01"))**
 4. This is combining two functions: CONCATENATE and YEAR.
 CONCATENATE appends the text '-01' to the data, to make it into a full date.
-On this we then use the function called YEAR, which extracts just the year.
+On this we then use the function called YEAR, which extracts the year.
 The year should then apear as '2008'.
 5. Use **'Fill Down'** in Excel to copy the formula for all cells of the column.
 Shortcut: Highlight the cell with the formula and use the keyboard shortcut **Ctrl+Shift+End**.
 Then on the Excel menu select **Fill Down**.
 5. Repeat the pivoting process as in the previous question but group the data by the Year column.